Below you will find answers to many common questions about The MIT 24-hour Challenge.

 The fund I want to give to isn't listed on the MIT 24-hour Challenge website.
 Can I still give to this fund as part of the Challenge?

 Yes.
 Simply find the fund of your choice on MIT's regular giving site, giving.mit.edu, and give there.
-Your gift will still be counted in the Challenge if it is given on March 14 EST, though there may be a delay in your gift being added to leaderboards.
+Your gift will still be counted in the overall challenge goal if it is given on March 14 ET, though there may be a delay in your gift being added to leaderboards.
+However, the best way to ensure your gift counts for the overall challenge, or any micro-challenge, is to give on 24hourchallenge.mit.edu.

 If I make a pledge on March 14, will that count toward the Challenge?